-Data Findings: Critical staffing lessons for NHS Trusts to apply through winter and the second wave
+Data Findings: Critical staffing lessons for the NHS

 COVID-19 has undoubtedly been the biggest challenge faced by the NHS in a generation; a challenge which continues to evolve and to drive innovation.

 With a second wave of infection now spreading across Europe, the government and the NHS are once again gearing up to cope with a period of intense demand.
 However, we are in a very different place from where we were in March.
 Thanks to the experience, hindsight, and a better scientific understanding of the virus, we now have a wealth of powerful knowledge.
 This is the weapon which the NHS must use to deliver an effective response this winter.

 Using the Patchwork Health live data analytics platform, Patchwork Insights, we have collected and analysed a wealth of data from our partner hospitals.
 The emergent patterns and clear trends are lessons to be learned, lessons which will be invaluable to Trusts looking to effectively manage their temporary staffing over the coming months

 Below, our Data Team has summarised the most important lessons which NHS staffing managers must take forward from the first wave.
 Our intention is to show that, with the right knowledge and oversight, the NHS can carry the nation through future COVID waves.

 Lesson 1: To ensure shift need is met, anticipate the peaks in advance